-The Land Use Management Scheme is an interim scheme.
+The Land Use Scheme is the process of being reviewed flowing from the advice from municipal planning tribunal.
 The Scheme Outlines land uses and zoning of land parcels.
 However the Scheme has further indicated challenges within proclaimed land that has not being developed as per the scheme.
 It further illustrates spatial challenges as indicated in Chapter 1

-• Housing Chapter
+Housing Chapter